-The Authority has identified that it's demanding time is the aftermath of a major Incident.
-One of the immediate decisions has to be taken by the Authority after the serious incident where find the flight recorder subsequently as to to and read out and analyse.
-It is essential that the flight recorders be read out as early as possible after an Incident.
-In this effect the Authority has understood that the early identification of problem areas can affect the investigation at the Incident site where evidence is sometimes transient.
-Early identification of problem areas may also recommendations which result in urgent safety may be necessary prevent a to similar occurrence.
+The Authority has identified that it's demanding time is the aftermath of a major accident.
+One of the immediate decisions has to be taken by the Authority after the accident or serious incident as to where to find the flight recorder and subsequently read out and analyse.
+It is essential that the flight recorders be read out as early as possible after an accident.
+In this effect the Authority has understood that the early identification of problem areas can affect the investigation at the accident site where evidence is sometimes transient.
+Early identification of problem may result in urgent safety recommendations which may be necessary prevent a similar occurrence.